My doorbell now records video using AI, but am I the only one watching?

 I’ve been an early adopter for as long as I can recall: At the age of five, I had an Atari 800 computer in my bedroom, and since then, I’ve reviewed thousands of new consumer tech products, often before they became widely available to the public.
 Yet I’ve largely passed on buying smart home devices for myself, initially because the components weren’t particularly “smart” and didn’t seem likely to be integrated into one unified system.

 Now I’m wondering whether some of these products are becoming too smart and too integrated.
-Thanks to Amazon’s Ring and Key initiatives, there are now miniature networks of video doorbells recording small neighborhoods worth of surveillance footage, and locks that can be opened by Amazon contractors to deliver packages.
-Users have no idea who’s actually looking at these videos, but earlier this year, it was reported that Amazon granted Ukranian staffers access to “every video recorded by every Ring camera around the world,” plus consumer-identifying details.
+Thanks to Amazon’s Ring and Key initiatives, there are now miniature networks of video doorbells recording small neighborhoods’ worth of surveillance footage, and locks that can be opened by Amazon contractors to deliver packages.
+Users have no idea who’s actually looking at these videos, but earlier this year, it was reported that Amazon granted Ukrainian staffers access to “every video recorded by every Ring camera around the world,” plus consumer-identifying details.

 I’m generally not an alarmist, but I’m deeply uncomfortable with giving strangers access to either my house or my security video feeds.
 As much as I appreciate what Amazon has accomplished as a company, there’s no way I’m giving its employees — say nothing of its temporary contractors — permission to let themselves into my home or monitor it, either from the inside or outside.
 Moreover, I have no desire to pay a monthly fee to send that data to Amazon’s servers for live or later review.